Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Technological Items/Domectic Drone.md

 ## Mule Drone - Level 4

 This Medium quadrupedal drone is designed to act as a mount and carry heavy loads, just as mules and other beasts of burden are used throughout the galaxy.
 Most mule drones resemble metallic quadrupeds with overlarge hooves.
 A mule drone acts as the combat drone of a 1st-level mechanic, except it has the riding saddle and speed mods instead of the combat drone’s normal initial mods.
-Any Small or smaller creature can ride your mule drone, and the mule drone can be customized to support a specific Medium creature (normally you, if you are Medium); refitting the riding saddle to accommodate a different Medium creature takes 1 day and 100 UPBs.
+Any Small or smaller creature can ride your mule drone, and the mule drone can be customized to support a specific Medium creature (normally you, if you are Medium) refitting the riding saddle to accommodate a different Medium creature takes 1 day and 100 UPBs.
 Its skill unit is Athletics.
 A mule drone has 18 bulk.

 -   **Elite Mule Drone (Level 10)**: An elite mule drone has the jump jets mod.
 In addition, as a full action, a drone can reconfigure its riding saddle to serve as a mount for any Medium or smaller creature.